luna/luna-rfcs/text/0000-luna-build.md

 - **Source Directory and Test Directory:** Luna automatically finds sources in `src/` and tests in `test/`.

+All of this information is cached locally to be available when a developer is offline.
 The following overrides can be placed in the `config.yaml`, and will override the default behaviour where relevant.

 - `synopsis`: A short, one-line description of the package.
 - `description`: Detailed package description supporting Luna doc-comment